Food Fun Travel is supported by its readers. If you purchase through our links, we might earn a commission. Thanks for your support!

 History of Tapas & The Best Spanish Tapas Dishes: In this article, an introduction to Spanish Tapas culture and the much debated historic origins of tapas.
 8 different theories on the history of tapas!
-Plus, we explain some of the other tapas styles from parts of Spain, like the history of Pintxos (from Basque country) and of Montaditos (from Andalusia).
+Plus, we explain some of the other tapas styles from parts of Spain, like the history of Pintxos (from the Basque country) and of Montaditos (from Andalusia).

 We explore the history of some of the most famous Spanish Tapas Dishes – like patatas bravas (spicy potatoes) and albondigas (Spanish meatballs).
-You’ll also find a short list of the most essential classic tapas dishes we think you should eat in Spain, as well as our top 10 specific Spanish tapas dishes from tapas bars around Spain that we have visited.
+You’ll also find a shortlist of the most essential classic tapas dishes we think you should eat in Spain, as well as our top 10 specific Spanish tapas dishes from tapas bars around Spain that we have visited.

 History of Tapas & Best Spanish Tapas Dishes – Table Of Contents

 What to eat in Madrid – 25+ dishes to try (opens in New Tab)

 Disclaimer: This article contains revenue generating links.
 Please support our blog by making bookings through our links & ads, rather than searching our suggestions on google.
 Our opinions are our own and we provide an honest review, not an advertorial.